AwalHossain/heallthcoach_client_side/README.md

 3. User can delete their appoinment before payment

-4.State management such as login and registration are handled by Redux.
+4. State management such as login and registration are handled by Redux.

-5.Jason web tokens are used to secure login and registration.
+5. Jason web tokens are used to secure login and registration.

 6. Server is hosted microsoft azure.